Tata Nano: Cost-cutting features

 The Nano's design implements many measures to reduce manufacturing costs.
-Comparison with the Maruti Alto 800, the Tata Nano's closest competitor:
+Comparison with the Hyundai Eon, the Tata Nano's closest competitor:

 Technical specifications

 The Nano (2012) was a 38 PS car with a two-cylinder 624 cc engine mounted in the rear of the car.
 The car complied with Bharat Stage 4 Indian Emissions Standards, which are roughly equivalent to Euro 4.

 The development of the Nano led to 31 design and 37 technology patents being filed.

 Tata GenX Nano (2015–2018)

 In May 2015, to revive the model's sales, Tata Motors introduced a series of enhancements both inside and outside the car.
 The name was changed to GenX Nano to underline the changes, the range was offered in 21 different versions, among them a 5-speed automated manual transmission.
 Electric power steering, air conditioning, and Bluetooth radio were available on top models in addition to new colors and alloy wheels.
 The body was strengthened and the front and rear bumpers were changed, which slightly increased the length to 3,164 millimeters.
 The interior was also redesigned with new fabrics and improved soundproofing.
-The rear opening door and the 5-seat homologation were introduced.
+The rear hatchback and 5-seat homologation were introduced.
 The engine remained the 2-cylinder 624 cc with 38 hp.